dagbjorn/microcoffeeoncloud/README.md

 18.11.2022 | Replaced Docker Toolbox with Docker Desktop for local building and testing.
 Updated Minikube doc.
 General brush-up of outdated info.
 28.11.2022 | Updated section on API testing with Gatling.
 Migrated from Scala IDE to IntelliJ.
 28.12.2022 | Upgraded to Spring Boot 3.0.1 and Spring Cloud 2022.0.0.
+26.03.2023 | Upgraded to Spring Boot 3.0.5.
+Microcoffee now requires OpenSSL 3.x to generate the self-signed certificates.

 ## Contents